ztz1989/software-switches/README.md

 # software-switches
-To reproduce all the experiments on TPT server.
+This repository contains scripts to reproduce all the experiments on TPT server.